Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: The prototype

 \section{The \epical prototype}

-Figure~\ref{fig:design} presents an overview of the \epical prototype, a silicon-tungsten (Si-W) digital calorimeter that has 24 ultra-high granularity active layers\footnote{A left-handed coordinate system is used throughout, with $z$ pointing downstream and perpendicular to the front face of layer 0 (most upstream), $y$ horizontal and the origin at the geometric centre of the layer-0 active area.} instrumented using ALPIDE sensors.
-Each layer consists of two ALPIDE chips and 3~mm of tungsten absorber, as shown in Fig.~\ref{fig:singleLayer}.
+Figure~\ref{fig:design} presents an overview of the \epical prototype, a silicon-tungsten (Si-W) digital calorimeter that has 24 ultra-high granularity active layers\footnote{A left-handed coordinate system is used throughout, with the $z$-axis pointing downstream and perpendicular to the front face of layer 0 (most upstream), the $y$-axis horizontal, and the origin at the geometric centre of the layer-0 active area.} instrumented using ALPIDE sensors.
+Each layer consists of two ALPIDE chips of 50~$\mu$m thickness plus cabling and 3~mm of tungsten absorber, as shown in figure~\ref{fig:singleLayer}.
 The total sensor area per layer is \SI[product-units=power]{30 x 30}{\mm}, out of which \SI[product-units=power]{27.6 x 29.9}{\mm} are sensitive.
 This prototype allows the performance of the ALPIDE chip to be characterised in the context of digital calorimeter applications.
 It also provides input to the final \focal design parameters by testing the corresponding electronics, cabling and readout components.